-Common errors in English usage – You can read one a day from this site, or better yet, use the free e-calendar for your daily tips (you can read them from Twitter too).
+Common errors in English usage – You can read one tip a day or better yet, use the free e-calendar for your daily tips (you can read them from Twitter too).

-ESL Advanced English Grammar Exercises – These quizzes help you gauge your proficiency in grammar and usage, and immediately check which ones you got wrong.
-The site has grammar exercises for ESL beginners as well.
+ESL Advanced English Grammar Exercises – These quizzes help gauge your proficiency in grammar and usage.
+It also has grammar exercises for ESL beginners as well.